7 Hand-picked Salon Marketing Ideas to Boost Your Business

 - You can offer a certain amount off on some of your services or club two or more services for the cost of one.
 This is a great way to get people to spend more than they probably would have otherwise.

-- First-time customers can be pampered with complementary services as well rather than a direct “15% or 20% off” discount.
+- First-time customers can be pampered with complimentary services as well rather than a direct “15% or 20% off” discount.

-- Seasonal or festive discounts are also great ways to attract a flood of customers before special occasions.
+- Seasonal or festive discounts are also great ways to promote your salon and attract a flood of customers before special occasions.
 Black Friday, Halloween, Thanksgiving, Christmas, Valentine’s Day are a few occasions that brim with activity and you can leverage this by advertising your salon the right way.